Environmental Studies

 ENS 542.
 Ecosystem Management.
 4 Hours.

 Introduces the history of ecosystem management, provides the biological and ecological background necessary for ecosystem management, and incorporates various human dimensions to implement such knowledge for effective ecosystem management.
 Class sessions will combine lectures, discussions, group case study, and field trips.
-Course Information: Prerequisite: Ecology, conservation biology, or permission of instructor.
+Course Information: Prerequisites: Ecology, conservation biology, or permission of instructor.

 ENS 543.
 Environmental Data Analysis with R. 4 Hours.